-\ During the year ended 31 December 2023, the Group received government subsidy of Renminbi ("RMB") 26,000 (equivalent to approximately HK\$29,000) from the PRC government which represents subsidies in relation to labour welfare.
-In 2022, the Group received government subsidy of RMB37,000 (equivalent to approximately HK\$43,000) from the PRC government which represents subsidy to training programs arranged for workers in the PRC.
-There are no unfulfilled conditions or contingencies relating to government subsidies.
+\ During the year ended 31 December 2024, the Group received government subsidy of Renminbi ("RMB") 14,000 (equivalent to approximately HK\$15,000) (2023: RMB26,000, equivalent to approximately HK\$29,000) from the PRC government which represents subsidies in relation to labour subsidies.
+There are no unfulfilled conditions or contingencies relating to government subsidy.

-9. OTHER GAINS/(LOSSES)
+9. OTHER (LOSSES)/GAINS